 Serving people is fun, too!
 When you give a hungry person a meal, you have done something that MATTERS, right here and right now.
 They are happy and you are happy.
 You have made a connection.
 There is something healing in that moment, for both people.
 That moment of healing is, in and of itself, worthwhile, and it has repercussions in the larger world that we cannot know.

 “Rumble, rumble, rumble, CRASH!” is the sound of an earthquake.
 We are now experiencing a spiritual and political earthquake all the world around.
 My logo is a derivation of the Hindu icon Nataraja, which depicts the god Shiva dancing the creation and destruction of the world.

 This blog started in 2016 as a journal of the politics of housing.
-We learned that territory was occupied by powerful and malevolent forces, and turned instead to direct service, providing meals to homeless people in fields and camps (which activity continues).
-In this podcast, we seek the voices of those who have the wisdom of the street, so that all humanity may grow in wisdom.
+I soon learned that territory was occupied by powerful and malevolent forces, and turned instead to direct service, providing meals to homeless people in fields and camps.
+Direct service is the continuation of politics by other means.
+It is also a pathway to personal wisdom and spiritual growth.

 Now, this blog is a report of what I do and what I experience bringing food and encouragement to people who are adrift.